Arrests at pro-Palestine protest amid condemnation from politicians

 Officers have made arrests in Trafalgar Square where people are holding placards in support of Palestine Action and at Westminster Bridge where a banner backing the proscribed group was unfurled, the Metropolitan Police said.

-Organisers Defend Our Juries said more than a thousand people have gathered at the square to hold a mass silent vigil protesting the proscription.
+Organisers Defend Our Juries said more than a thousand people have gathered at the square to hold a mass silent vigil protesting the proscription while the names of Palestinian children killed in the Israel-Hamas conflict are read out.

 Prime Minister Sir Keir Starmer had urged protesters to “respect the grief of British Jews”, while Jewish figures have called the action “phenomenally tone deaf” following Thursday’s killing of two people in the terror attack.